ACCESS-NRI/access-hive.org.au/docs/model_evaluation/ocean_seaice.md

 [**Documentation**][cosimacb-doc] |
 [**Tutorial**][cosimacb-tutorial] |
-[**Cookbook Source Code**][cosimacb-source]
+[**Cookbook Source Code**][cosimacb-source] |
 [**Cookbook Recipes**][cosimacb-recipes]

 The COSIMA (Consortium for Ocean-Sea Ice Modelling in Australia) Cookbook / Recipes is a framework for analysing output from ocean-sea ice models.
 The focus is on the ACCESS-OM2 suite of models being developed and run by members of COSIMA: Consortium for Ocean-Sea Ice Modelling in Australia.

-The framework is suited to analysing any MOM5/MOM6 output, as well as output from other models.
+The framework is suited for analysing any MOM5/MOM6 output, as well as output from other models.

 The cookbook is structured as follows:

-- The cosima-cookbook repository includes boiler-plate code and scripts that underpin the cookbook, including a database for exploring and loading available data.
+- `cosima-cookbook` repository: includes boiler-plate code and scripts that underpin the cookbook, including a database for exploring and loading available data.

-- The cosima-recipes repository includes example notebooks on which you can base your analyses.
+- `cosima-recipes` repository: includes example notebooks that illustrate how users can use the cookbook to read output from particular experiments and, further, they showcase simple and elaborate analyses of model output.

+  New users are urged to go throught the [tutorials][cosimacb-tutorial] in the cosima recipes and then browse through the [documented examples][cosimacb-documentedexamples].

+  As a rule of thumb, users who are not interested in data management and, e.g., are only interested in using/analysing model output should never be bothered looking into the `cosima-cookbook` repository. `cosima-cookbook` is developed and maintained for them and should just *simply work out of the box*. `:)`

 ## [climpred][climpred-doc]  {{ community }}